GuiCelebrini/YoutubeApp/Readme.md

 - How to create a Google API key
 - How to use Retrofit in Kotlin
 - How to set an OnClickListener in RecyclerView from an adapter
+- How to use interface callbacks in Kotlin

 # Autor